CcWang/assignment1/readme.txt

 this is my readme.txt file.
+Hello Dojo.

+Adding a new line.